-According to theWorld Health Organization, 37 million people living with HIV worldwide.
-More oftwo millionpeopleThey are infected each yearAnd is estimated to HIV treatment and careThey represent an expense of 22 million per year.
+According to World Health Organization, 37 millions of people live with HIV worldwide.
+More of two million people are infected each year, and it is estimated that HIV treatment and care represent an expense of 22 million per year.

-Una effective vaccine remains the best hope to end the epidemic.
-A combination of two long-acting drugs against HIV,rilpivirine and cabotegravirThat would be injected into theevery four to eight weeks have proven to be equally effectivein eliminating the virus that causes AIDS in the case of daily oral intake of three drugs against HIV.
+An effective vaccine remains the best hope for an end to this epidemic.
+A combination of two long-acting HIV drugs, the rilpivirine and cabotegravir, which would be injected every four to eight weeks proved equally effective in eliminating the virus that causes AIDS as in the case of daily oral intake of three drugs against HIV.

-An investigation is currently underclinical trials phase 2.
-In32 weeks, atviral suppression rates for patients receiving a dose every eight or four weeks were95 94% and%Respectively.
-Although extinction rates for patients who continued with the oral regimen of three drugs was 91%.
+An investigation is currently in progress.
+2 clinical trial phase.
+In 32 weeksThe viral suppression rates for patients receiving their dose every eight or four weeks were 95 94% and%, respectively.
+Although the extinction rates for patients who continued with the three-drug oral regimen were 91%.

-Paul Stoffels, Scientific director and president of the pharmaceuticalJohnson & JohnsonSaid that if these results are repeated in clinical trials of the last stage, the new treatmentIt could be available for the year 2020.
+Paul Stoffels, scientific director and pharmaceutical Johnson & Johnson, said that if these results are repeated in late-stage clinical trials, the new treatment could be available for the year of 2020.

-This is good news becauseEuropean CommissionHe decided to invest23 million to accelerateDevelopment of a vaccine against HIV, a project involvingthree Spanish teams: OInstitute for Research on AIDS ( IDIBAPS IrsiCaixa), the Hospital Clinic of BarcelonaeoInstitute of Health Carlos III of Madrid.
-The European Initiative for Vaccine against AIDS (EAVI2020) Is part of the program / research framework and horizon innovation 2020, brings together leading researchers from HIV public organizations and biotechnology companies throughout Europe, Australia, Canada and the United States.
-IDIBAPS and IrsiCaixa are members of the consortium that brings together scientists from 22 institutions.
+This is good news because the Comissão Europeia decided to invest 23 milhões de euros to accelerate the development of an HIV vaccine, a project that involves three Spanish teams: or Institute for Research on AIDS ( IDIBAPS IrsiCaixa), the Hospital Clinic of Barcelona and Carlos III Health Institute of Madrid.
+The European AIDS Vaccine Initiative (EAVI2020) is part of the 2020 horizon / research / innovation framework / program, bringing together leading HIV researchers from public organizations and biotechnology companies across Europe, Australia, Canada and the United States.
+Idibaps and IrsiCaixa are members of the consortium that brings together scientists from 22 institutions.